SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 ### Potential threats in detail

 We are assuming that:
-* the customer workloads are not executed within SGX or equivalent secure enclaves and aren't using security measures like end-to-end encryption themselves, either relying with security on the CSP or in the case of a private cloud are run by the operator of the cloud
+* the customer workloads are not executed within secure enclaves (e.g. Security Guard Extensions (SGX)) and aren't using security measures like end-to-end encryption themselves, either relying with security on the CSP or in the case of a private cloud are run by the operator of the cloud
 * the CSP OpenStack administrators are deemed trustworthy since they possess root access to the host nodes, with access to keys and certificates, enabling them to bypass any form of internode communication encryption
 * a third party or an independent team manages physical network communication between nodes within a colocation setting or the communication passes unsafe public infrastructure in the case of a single stretched instance spanning multiple data centers

 #### Man in the Middle Attack